Tuesday, December 30, 2025

 **yeah yeah, I know it's all to taste.
 But this one is fun.
 Give it a try!
 I run six players in a DnD 5e game with the chaos sandwich and we can do multiple combats in game sessions <2 hours long.

 **** On Reddit, u/Onslaughttitude was concerned that slow, shy, or quiet players would always be upstaged by fast players in this system.
-I clarified the ‘chocolate sauce’ paragraph as a result.
+I updated the ‘chocolate sauce’ paragraph as a result.
 I have new and quiet and slow players at my table and they like this system.
 They don’t feel pressured to hurry since the spotlight is off them while they think, instead of everyone staring at them to go if they win initiative.
 Since all is technically simultaneous, you may have to wait on them anyway before resolving the action, but less than before.
 Like in parallel processing, speed is limited by the slowest processor—as it should be, to be fair to everyone.
 The game can’t progress without everyone weighing in, and if I feel a player is being upstaged, I slip back into speed sandwich ordered initiative for a while, until they find an alternating group rhythm.
 Normally, I call on players in rapid fire to simultaneously decide on actions, and I make it a point to check the slower players first, then come back to them if they need more time.
 Rewarding the fastest players to speak is 100% optional—you should resolve actions in any order that makes sense.

 ##########